Homemade cough drops are great because you can make them your favorite flavor and even add immune-boosting herbs during cold and flu season.

 - Estimated Cost

-Bring temperature to about 280°F, the soft-to-hard crack stage of making candy.
+Stir and bring the temperature to about 280°F, the soft-to-hard crack stage of making candy.

 Drop a bit into some cold water to see if it will form a ball.
 When you get to that point, you can take it off of the heat and allow it to cool just a bit.